 In 2019, Lonza signed a Syndicated Loan Facility with a consortium of banks containing Term Loans and a Revolving Credit Facility.

-With the agreement Lonza issued Term Loan tranches of EUR 500 million, USD 500m and USD 200m carrying floating interest rates and initially repayable in 2020, 2024 and 2025 respectively.
-The proceeds have been used to replace existing finances at favorable market conditions.
+With the agreement Lonza issued Term Loan tranches of EUR 500 million, USD 500 million and USD 200 million carrying floating interest rates and initially repayable in 2020, 2024 and 2025 respectively.
+The proceeds have been used to replace existing facilities at favorable market conditions.
 In April 2020 the Term Loan of EUR 500 million has been successfully refinanced with a 7 year Eurobond.
-In June, Lonza successfully extended its USD Term Loans by 1 year.
+In June 2020, Lonza successfully extended its USD Term Loans by 1 year.

 The Revolving Credit Facility (RCF) provides Lonza additional financial headroom of CHF 1 billion, initially due 2024, at floating interest rates.
-The facility effectively replaced the RCF of CHF 700 million issued in 2017.
-The facility was not used as of 31 December 2020 (2019: CHF 80 million and USD 65 million).
-RCF was extended in 2020 according to its extension option by one year.
+The facility was not used as of 31 December 2021 (in 2020, the facility was not used either).
+Lonza successfully drew its extension option in 2020 and 2021, therefore the RCF was extended by 2 years in total with a final maturity date in 2026.

 German private placement (Schuldscheindarlehen)

-Other current and non-current debt compromise industrial revenue bonds of CHF 134 million equivalent issued by governmental institutions in the United States (repayable in 2022, 2025, 2030 and 2047).
-In November 2020 Lonza repaid its maturing bond of USD 34 million.
+Other current and non-current debt compromise industrial revenue bonds of USD 152 million issued by governmental institutions in the United States (repayable in 2022, 2025, 2030 and 2047).

 |Average interest rates %||%||million CHF||Average interest rates %||%||million CHF|